 4. Cross Plugin Poisoning

 In agentic AI systems with multiple tools and plugins, attackers inject commands that abuse the trust relationships between components.
+This is the machine insider risk analogue: the agent behaves like a trusted insider because it holds legitimate credentials, yet it executes instructions injected by an external actor.

 In January 2025, researchers demonstrated a prompt injection attack against a major enterprise RAG (Retrieval Augmented Generation) system.
 By embedding malicious instructions in a publicly accessible document, they caused the AI to:

 The attack succeeded because the system treated all retrieved content as equally trustworthy, failing to isolate external data from system instructions.
+This is the visibility gap that most enterprise security teams underestimate: without runtime truth about what an agent is actually doing, defenders are limited to reviewing configuration assumptions rather than observed behavior.

 Organizations using AI for SaaS security operations face particular risk, as these systems often have broad access to sensitive configuration data and user credentials.